 Where to Stay in Versalles

 El Sunset Hostel is a great place for travelers on a budget looking to be social; it’s one of the best hotels in Puerto Vallarta.
-They have dorm beds for less than US$10 a night with separate rooms for guys and gals.
+They have dorm beds for 10 USD a night with separate rooms for guys and gals.

 Vallartasol Hotel is a pretty nice 3-star hotel with a pool.
 They also have studios that have small kitchenettes.